SAINT GEORGE ENGLAND

 the fourth century, is not technically named after the saint, but is a

-large number of towns and cities around the world are.
-Saint George
+a large number of towns and cities around the world are.
+Saint

-is one of the patron Saints of Georgia; the name Georgia (Sakartvelo
+George is one of the patron Saints of Georgia; the name Georgia

-in Georgian) is an anglicisation of Gurj, derived from the Persian
+(Sakartveloin Georgian) is an anglicisation of Gurj, derived from

-word for the reputation of the people in that territory as warriors,
+the Persian word for the reputation of the people in that territory

-However, chronicles describing the land as Georgie or Georgia in
+as warriors, However, chronicles describing the land as Georgie

-Saint George is considered by many Georgians to have special
+considered by many Georgians to have special meaning as a

 Saint George is also one of the patron saints of the Mediterranean

-Moors, Saint George was alleged to have been seen with Saint Paul
+the Moors, Saint George was alleged to have been seen with

-and Saint Agata, protecting the Maltese.
-Besides being the patron of
+Saint Paul and Saint Agata, protecting the Maltese.
+Besides being

-Saint Constable attributed the victory of the Portuguese in the battle
+century.
+Saint Constable attributed the victory of the Portuguese in

 Saint George is the patron saint of Romania and a number of churches, towns, and geographical areas are dedicated to him, including city of Sfântu Gheorghe in Covasna County, and Sfântu Gheorghe branch of the river Danube.